Depression can feel worse at different times of the day. Often, that can be in the morning.

 But it may be caused by the same things that bring on clinical depression.
 Your morning blues also may be caused by problems or medical conditions unrelated to depression.

 Morning depression can be part of what’s called diurnal mood variation.
 It refers to the fact that symptoms of clinical depression can rise and fall throughout the day.
-Usually, it’s worst in the morning hours.
+Usually, it’s worse in the morning hours.
 But some people find that their mood slumps in the afternoon or in the evening instead.

 Morning blues can look like classic depression.
 Signs may include feeling sad, anxious, and lacking interest in anything.
 You may feel most down after you wake up and notice that you: